Yes, you read that right.

 - It would help advertisers.
 Businesses with fewer than 1,000 employees would receive tax credits of up to $5,000 the first year, and up to $2,500 for each of the next four years, for advertising in local newspapers or on local TV or radio stations.

 Say you’re a restaurateur who owes $3,500 in taxes but you spent $5,000 to advertise your grand re-opening, complete with information on safety protocols and a two-for-one dine-in promotion.
-Your tax bill would be brought to zero because the credit is non-refundable, meaning you get a refund totaling the amount you owe.
+Your tax bill would be brought to zero because the credit is non-refundable.

-The American Journalism Project—a venture philanthropy organization funding non-profit news organizations similar to venture capitalists funding for-profit start-ups—has amassed a broad coalition of individual publishers and large trade groups in support of the legislation.
+The American Journalism Project has amassed a broad coalition of publishers and large trade groups in support of the legislation.
 Some 5,000 news organizations and advocacy groups are represented in AJP’s open letter to Congress urging the bill’s passage.

 “In only two decades, successive technological and economic assaults have destroyed the for-profit business model that sustained local journalism in this country for two centuries,” writes Penny Muse Abernathy, Knight Chair in Journalism and Digital Media Economics at the University of North Carolina’s Hussman School of Journalism and Media, in her report The Expanding News Desert.
 Of the roughly 9,000 newspapers that existed in 2004, nearly 2,100 have gone out of business.

 During that time, Facebook and Google have swallowed up much of the newspaper industry’s ad revenues.
-Last year, Facebook ad revenues totaled nearly $71 billion, whereas the news industry pulled in $14.3 billion in ad revenue in 2018.
+Last year, Facebook ad revenues totaled nearly $71 billion, whereas the news industry pulled in $14.3 billion in ad revenue.

 “The economic fallout from the coronavirus has turbo-charged the decline, with at least 30 newspapers closed or merged in April and May 2020, dozens of newspapers switching to online-only delivery of news, and thousands of journalists at legacy and digital news operations being furloughed or laid off,” Abernathy writes.
-“All of this raises anew fears of an ‘extinction-level event’ that destroys many of the survivors and newcomers, and leads to the collapse of the country’s local news ecosystem.”
+“All of this raises fears of an ‘extinction-level event’ that leads to the collapse of the country’s local news ecosystem.”

-Dean Ridings, CEO of America’s Newspapers, one of the publishing trade groups supporting the bill, says it is refreshing, but not surprising, to see bipartisan support for the news.
+Dean Ridings, CEO of America’s Newspapers, says it is refreshing, but not surprising, to see bipartisan support for the news.

 “Representatives in Congress typically have a relationship with their hometown papers, which cover their events and issues…There is no other organization serving that important purpose,” he says.
-“They understand the need to support local journalism at a time when it is incredibly challenged and that goes across party boundaries, fortunately.”
+“They understand the need to support local journalism at a time when it is incredibly challenged.
+That goes across party boundaries, fortunately.”